James Nesbitt: Other projects

 In 2002, Nesbitt made his documentary debut as the presenter of James Nesbitt's Blazing Saddles, a production for BBC Choice that saw him spend two weeks in Las Vegas at the National Finals Rodeo and the Miss Rodeo America pageant.
 In 2007, he was the guest host of an episode of the late-night Channel 4 comedy The Friday Night Project.
 As a film awards presenter, he hosted the IFTA Awards ceremony for three consecutive years between 2005 and 2007, the British Independent Film Awards from 2005 to 2010, and the National Movie Awards in 2008 and 2010.
 In 2009, he hosted the Laurence Olivier Awards.

 An amateur golfer since his teenage years, Nesbitt joined the European team for Sky One's All*Star Cup in 2005 and 2006.
 He signed up to a series of high-profile television advertisements for the Yell Group in 2003, playing a hapless character called James for the company's Yellow Pages campaign until 2006.
 Times writer Andrew Billen noted that the adverts "cost him some credibility" but Nesbitt was pleased with the money he made from them.
 In 2004, he joined the supergroup Twisted X to produce "Born in England", an unofficial anthem for the England national football team's entry in the UEFA Euro 2004 tournament.
 His vocals have also appeared in Lucky Break and an episode of Cold Feet.
 The song he performed in the latter—"(Love Is) The Tender Trap"—was released on one of the series' soundtrack albums.
 He also contributed vocals to the Waking Ned soundtrack.
 A fan of Northern Irish band Ash, he made a cameo in their unreleased film Slashed.
 In 2009, he starred in the music video for "The Day I Died", a single by English dance-pop artist Just Jack.
 Nesbitt was recommended to Just Jack by Elton John.
 Nesbitt hosted the 2013 British Independent Film Awards in London on 8 December 2013.

-Since 2013, Nesbitt appears in adverts for Thomas Cook.
+In 2013, Nesbitt appeared in adverts for Thomas Cook.
 In 2014, Nesbitt had the lead role as the father character Tony Hughes in harrowing BBC drama series The Missing, alongside Frances O'Connor (as his wife/ex-wife, Emily Hughes/Walsh) and Tchéky Karyo (as Julien Baptiste, leading French police investigator).
 The drama focused on a British married couple, whose son goes missing while they are on holiday in France, and the subsequent years of enquiry trying to find answers as to what happened to their son and why.
 Incidentally, Nesbitt and Karyo had appeared previously together in the Martin Sheen film The Way (2010).
 In 2021, photographs of Nesbitt were used in Series 6 of Line of Duty to represent the unseen character of DI Marcus Thurwell, Nesbitt himself did not appear in the series.
 Nesbitt starred in the 2021 Netflix series, Stay Close, adapted from the novel of the same name by Harlan Coben.
+In 2023, he performed a spoken word piece at the Coronation Concert, to mark the coronation of Charles III and Camilla.